CobaltFusion/DebugViewPP/README.md

 - no other new features planned, if you're missing something you need, file an issue!

 Features we dream about and will create when we choose to spend the time:
-- a gantt chart-like view, a horzontal timeline, with bars/flags/signs on it to identify events
+- a gantt chart-like view, a horizontal timeline, with bars/flags/signs on it to identify events
 - a better plugin based input system
 - transparent background streaming to disk
 - proper memory limits